The Killers: 2001–2003: Origins and formation

-Ronnie Vannucci Jr. joined the Killers shortly before Neal's departure.
-Vannucci was well known in the Las Vegas music scene, having played in bands since he was young.
-He met the Killers in 2002 while he playing in other bands, including Daphne Major and Romance Fantasy.
-Vannucci's first show with the band was on August 30, 2002, at a club called The Junkyard.
-Playing bass that night was Mark Stoermer, who was at this point the lead guitarist for local progressive rock band the Negative Ponies.
-The band wanted Stoermer to join them permanently, but he was initially reluctant.
-They had first approached him to be the second guitarist when they were considering turning the band into a five-piece, "possibly more like the Strokes, with a keyboard".
+Ronnie Vannucci Jr. began practicing with the Killers shortly before Neal's departure.
+Vannucci was well known in the Las Vegas music scene, having played in bands such as Attaboy Skip and Expert in October since he was a teenager.
+He met the Killers in 2002 while he was playing in another local band called Romance Fantasy.
+Vannucci was initially reluctant to officially join at first, but agreed to once he got to know Flowers and Keuning, who "were crazy[sic] as I was—maybe even crazier" about rehearsals.
+Vannucci's first show with the band was on August 30, 2002, at a club in Las Vegas called The Junkyard.
+Filling in on bass that night was Mark Stoermer, who, at the time, was the lead guitarist for local progressive rock band the Negative Ponies.
+Vannucci had previously played a gig with Stoermer, and the band wanted Stoermer to join them permanently as their second guitarist.
+They had first approached him when they were considering turning the band into a five-piece, "possibly more like the Strokes, with a keyboard".
 Stoermer later said he could also play bass.
-The band had continued as a three-piece, trying out other bassists until November 2002, when Stoermer accepted the invitation to join.
-According to Ryan Pardey, who booked many of the band's early shows, "They became a great band when Ronnie and Mark joined.
+The band continued as a three-piece, trying out other bassists until November 2002, when Stoermer accepted the invitation to join.
+Ryan Pardey, who booked many of the band's early shows, described them as "a great band when Ronnie and Mark joined.
 That's when they finally became a cohesive unit.
 What Ronnie did — he was the discipline — and Mark was just a solid musician."